AntoineRR/blog-website/_drafts/2022-09-20-git-cheatsheet.md

 fixup ece6408 fix: tests
 ```

 Then save and close the file (`Ctrl+X` in nano editor, `:wq` for vim).
 You will have a single commit as a result, with the message from the first commit (the message of the second commit will be dropped)!
-The commit history is now much cleaner, and it appears as if you didn't made a mistake at all (what a genius)!
+The commit history is now much cleaner, and it appears as if you didn't make a mistake at all (what a genius)!

-There are other keywords you can use instead of `fixup`, those are detailed in the comments below your commits, in the file you have to modify when running the command.
+There are other keywords you can use instead of `fixup`, those are detailed in the file you have to modify when running the command, in the comments below your commits.
 {:.info}

 ## Gotta go fast: commit amend